READ THIS if you want to study Master of Clinical Psychology in Malaysia

 THE ENTRY IS COMPETITIVE

 The entry into Master of Clinical Psychology is quite competitive in many countries, and especially so in a Malaysian context.
-As far as I know, we only have four universities that offer postgraduates in Clinical Psychology: the National University of Malaysia / Universiti Kebangsaan Malaysia (UKM) [a government university], International Islamic University Malaysia [a government university], HELP University [a private university] and Cyberjaya University College of Medical Science [a private university]. *Cyberjaya University College of Medical Science just started to offer the course in 2017.* Every year, each university will only take about 15 students into the semester via their own selection criteria and methods which includes interviews.
+As far as I know, we only have six universities that offer postgraduates in Clinical Psychology: the National University of Malaysia / Universiti Kebangsaan Malaysia (UKM) [a government university], International Islamic University Malaysia [a government university], HELP University [a private university] and Cyberjaya University College of Medical Science [a private university], Universiti Sains Malaysia (USM) [a government university] and Universiti Pendidikan Sultan Idris (UPSI) [a government university] will be jointly offering the program, starting from September 2018.
+Every year, each university will only take about 15 students into the semester via their own selection criteria and methods which includes interviews.

 Here are a few tips to get into the course: